szaumoor/ZSTweaks/README.md

 **Component 161:** Make Phantom Blade scale in duration up to level 20, instead of to level 18

-**Component 161:** Make Phantom Blade scale in duration up to level 20, instead of to level 18

 Might be a bug present in various spells.
 See Glyph of Warding component.

 **Component 170:** Make Wail of the Banshee inflict some magical damage and deafness on a successful save